Is your life full of clutter and short on time? Find time to get organized with these 15-minute decluttering sweeps to fit your schedule.

 - Fridge Door – Remove all contents from fridge doors.
 Wipe down shelves.
 Throw away expired condiments.
 Put everything back, grouping like items together.

 - Kitchen Counters – clear all flat surfaces and counters.
 Empty sink and run dishwasher.
+Never underestimate the power of clear kitchen counters and an empty sink.

 - Food Storage Containers – toss any mismatched lids and containers.
 Sort like containers together.